CTRI ACHIEVE

 Giving someone power over something is a demonstration of trust, but retracting that power is a surefire way to destroy it.

-How do You “Do” Empowerment?
+How Do You “Do” Empowerment?

 1. Take Inventory